-Data on risk measures and profit and losses (P&L) have been collected.
+Data on risk measures and profit and loss (P&L) have been collected.
 Given that many banks have not yet built the trading desk-level infrastructure to produce some of the requisite time series data to perform these new tests, especially the risk-theoretical profit and loss, it is too early to draw meaningful conclusions based on the data collected for this exercise.
-Overall, 15 banks in eight countries were able to provide sufficient data to perform VaR backtesting versus 20 in the end-2019 data collection.
-Banks provided enough data for 474 desks for all tests to be performed, a significant improvement in the banks' capabilities versus the 311 desks in the end-2019 data collection.
-Of these desks, 43 were able to pass all tests in the green zone and a further 24 desks passed in the amber zone for a total pass rate of 14.2% which indicates a significantly weaker performance than the 21.2% pass rate as of the end of 2019 or the 17.8% of desks that passed in the end-2019 collection.
-This result can likely be attributed to the significant increase in volatility that desks experienced in early 2020 as the pandemic wreaked havoc on financial markets.
+Overall, 14 banks in eight countries were able to provide sufficient data to perform VaR backtesting versus 15 in the end-2020 data collection.
+Banks provided enough data for around 455 desks for all tests to be performed.
+Of these desks, 43 were able to pass all tests in the green zone and a further 35 desks passed in the amber zone for a total pass rate of 17.1%, which indicates a significantly weaker performance than the 21.2% pass rate as of the end of 2019 or the 17.8% of desks that passed in the end-2019 collection but an improvement over the 14.2% pass rate seen at year-end 2020.